Events, Activities & Announcements

 Pre-K – Elementary School: “Children’s Church” during the morning service (@ 9:45 – 10:15 AM).

 This 2-year faith formation program focuses on accompanying middle school youth as they begin to outgrow their parents’ or grandparents’ faith and start to wonder how they might affirm the Christian faith in terms that make sense to their emerging selves.
 Though the program does lead up to the rite of confirmation, there is no expectation or requirement that each child will choose to affirm their faith in that way when the time comes.
-The class will be designed to create a safe, fun, inclusive environment that mirrors God’s unshakeable embrace of each unique participant.
+The class is designed to create a safe, fun, inclusive environment that mirrors God’s unshakeable embrace of each unique participant.

 If you have a child in this age range and have not yet spoken with Pastor Kari Jo about their involvement, please reach out to her.
 All are welcome!
+The class meets every other Sunday at 5:00 – 6:30 PM.

 Adult Faith Formation: Morning Forums (Occasional Sundays at 11 AM).